MonashDeepNeuron/HPC-Training/src/parallel-algos/optimisation-algorithms.md

 These are the Beale Contour,  Rastrigin Contour, and the Rosenbrock Contour respectively.
 Notice that it is not immediately obvious how a computer should determine the minima (or maxima) of these functions.
 Checking every single point becomes radically exhaustive extremely quickly.

-# Algorithms

-personally, I view these algorithms as the *definition* of machine learning.
-As in, training an artificial intelligence model is essentially a quest to find the right numbers to put into a model, such that said model performs optimally.

-## Gradient Descent

-*differentiable* functions

-## Genetic Algorithm

-## Constraint programming

-# Relation to HPC